AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * There will be limited staff around during the summer - most limited 13-17 July.
-   * There are no staff during: (no times yet)
-   * Past years, there has been someone in Garage most days, but it isn't guaranteed.
-Keep an eye here for further updates.

-..
    * No planned disruptions.

 A "Garage" is a office hour to get practical advice and hands-on